AnyBlok/anyblok-book/en/03_blok/01_external_blok.md

 by the community and published in the [anyblok address python package ][pypi_address_blok].

-To get the blok we needs to install that package by adding it in your package dependency:
+To get the business blok we need to install that package by adding it in your package dependency:

 ```python